Pixinn/cryptopp/Readme.txt

-Crypto++: free C++ Class Library of Cryptographic Schemes Version 6.1 - FEB/22/2018
+Crypto++: free C++ Class Library of Cryptographic Schemes

+Build and install with CMke - SEPT/18/2018

+$ mkdir build && cd build
+$ cmake .. -DCMAKE_BUILD_TYPE=Release
+$ cmake --build . --config Release --target install

+The CMake script comes from the git submodule located in the cmake subfolder.

+To consume this library from a program built with CMake: find_package(cryptopp 6.1.0) target_link_libraries(... cryptopp-static) or target_link_libraries(... cryptopp-shared)

+Version 6.1 - FEB/22/2018

 Crypto++ Library is a free C++ class library of cryptographic schemes.